Can Green Out be Reversed by CBD?

 Well, a few years ago, a study, — published in the British Journal of Pharmacology (2015) — researchers found that CBD is a negative allosteric modulator and binds to a different site on the CB1 receptor.
 After CBD binds, however, the shape of the receptor changes and THC can’t fit anymore.
 This was discovered using cell cultures.
 So, in theory, CBD should modulate the high and even help you come down if you are panicking inside a green out.

 Can CBD Make You Less High?

 Research has shown that while CBD can reduce the psychological discomfort of too much THC, it can’t shorten the length of the green out and bring you back down to earth any sooner than your mission will allow.

 The studies thus far have been on cells outside of the body and it seems that, while CBD blocks that activation of CB1 receptors by THC, it does not do this in people.
 This was even tested at super high doses of CBD (1500mg), and no effect.

 Looks like there is no antidote (at this time) to a green out other than thoughtful consumption.
 Adhere to the Golden Rule: start low and go slow.
-This means you should wait 2 hours before taking a second edible (this is the usual route to the green out) and learn about proper dosing.
-And IF you should find yourself in a green out situation, don’t panic!
+This means you should wait two hours before taking a second edible (this is the usual route to the green out) and learn about proper dosing.
+And if you should find yourself in a green out situation, don’t panic!
 Employ some of the techniques we have covered in a previous article.
 Remain calm and fall asleep if you can.
-You’ll get the best 12 hours of your life right there.